utilitywarehouse/gatekeeper-template-manifests/base/library/ingressroute-match-restriction/README.md

 - `inverse` - perform an inverse match.
 The default (`false`) will produce a violation for matching routes.
 Whereas, `true` will block routes that DON'T match the regular expression.
-- `namespaceWhitelist` - a list of namespaces that are exempt from the constraint.

 ## Examples